-Admission charges may increase once the new Aquarium opens but we intend to look into a local’s entry fee.
+Admission charges may increase once the new aquarium opens but we intend to look into a locals' entry fee.
 People can also join the Friends of the Aquarium by paying an annual membership.
+From 1 July 2019 the Friends of the Aquarium annual fee will be $65 per adult, $95 for an adult and one child, $150 for two adults and up to two children, and $25 per extra child, per year.
 Council reviews fees and charges every year for all facilities.

 What happens to the animals will depend on where the new facility is constructed.
 If animals need to be moved off-site, some will go to other local facilities or ZAA accredited members to be temporarily looked after until the new building is completed.
 Others, such as native fish species like kahawai, can be released back into the wild.

 An aquarium has been in Napier since 1957 when local fish-keeping enthusiasts gathered together to use space in the lower level of War Memorial Hall to display their fish.
 The Napier Aquarium was expanded in the early 2000s and opened as the National Aquarium of New Zealand in 2002.
 Hawke’s Bay is known by its Māori name of Te Matau-a-Māui The Fish Hook of Māui, which carries significant meaning for the National Aquarium.
 Being associated with Te Matau-a-Māui supports the National Aquarium being in Napier, drawing on a 1,000 year legacy of navigation, voyage and migratory movement of species.